IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

   dynamics.
 In particular, some of their differences in the future will be _modifications_/_updates_, along the lines of "add 3 to the value in `x`".
-  Thus, in general, rewinding a keyset through a difference that includes one of the keys will not mean that the rewound keyset doen't involve that key (we'll need to fetch whatever the value of `x` was before it was increased by 3).
+  Thus, in general, rewinding a keyset through a difference that includes one of the keys will not mean that the rewound keyset doesn't involve that key (we'll need to fetch whatever the value of `x` was before it was increased by 3).

 * Once we pipeline chain selection, it can no longer rely on the flush lock --